Students Islamic Organisation of India

+Mission Statement of SIO "to prepare the students and youths for the reconstruction of the society in the light of Divine Guidance".

-It has been described as a moderate Muslim students union, and is said to take part in social service and relief activities.
+SIO has been described as a moderate Muslim students union, and is said to take part in social service and relief activities.
 It is reported to organise activities for the Muslim youths in order to engage them in peaceful religious activities, and to avoid communal activity and sentiment.
 It was mentioned as one of the best examples of youth inter-faith dialogue initiatives in a UNESCO global survey report.

 Overview

 The Students Islamic Organisation of India (SIO) is an ideological organisation working in the country since its inception on 19 October 1982 for social progress and the development of students’ fraternity.
 Its headquarters is in Delhi, and it has spread to most states.
 Students of many religions, castes, creeds and places are now part of the organisation and working proactively for its cause.

 SIO works to spread education and awareness among students.
 The organisation promotes better academic and moral atmosphere in educational institutions.
 Its mission is "to prepare the students and youths for the reconstruction of the society in the light of Divine Guidance".